jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 comply with security practices.
 Suppliers are advised to implement better policies for vulnerabil\- ity and patch management.
-Recommendations for suppliers include:ensuring that the infrastructure used to design, develop, manufacture, and deliver products, compo\- nents and services follows cybersecurity practices;implementing a product development, maintenance, and support process that is consistent with com\- monly accepted product development processes;monitoring of security vulnerabilities reported by internal and external sources that includes used third\-party components;maintaining an inventory of assets that includes patch\-relevant information.
+Recommendations for suppliers include:

+⊲ensuring that the infrastructure used to design, develop, manufacture, and deliver products, compo\- nents and services follows cybersecurity practices;

+⊲implementing a product development, maintenance, and support process that is consistent with com\- monly accepted product development processes;

+⊲monitoring of security vulnerabilities reported by internal and external sources that includes used third\-party components;

+⊲maintaining an inventory of assets that includes patch\-relevant information.
-Whats Happening Globally?
+What’s Happening Globally?
 May
-In May 2021, the United Nations released a report two years in the making from the Group of Governmental Experts on Advancing responsible
+In May 2021, the United Nations released a report two years in the making from “the Group of Governmental Experts on Advancing responsible
-State behaviour in cyberspace in the context of international security.
+State behaviour in cyberspace in the context of international security.”
-Similar to actions at the national and regional levels, the report touches on several areas of cybersecurity, and provides guidance on the reasonable steps States should take to ensure the integrity of the supply chain so that end users can have confidence in the security of information and communication technology (ICT) products.
+Similar to actions at the national and regional levels, the report touches on several areas of cybersecurity, and provides guidance on the “reasonable steps States should take to ensure the integrity of the supply chain so that end users can have confidence in the security of information and communication technology (ICT) products.”
 The report notes:
 Ensuring the integrity of the ICT supply chain and the security of ICT products, and